mxro/maxrohde-web/content/posts/2018/2018-08-20-eight-virtues-which-seem-not-all-that-bad/index.md

 ---
-title: 'Eight Virtues Which Seem Not All That Bad'
-date: '2018-08-20'
+blog: maxrohde.com
 categories:
-  - 'philosophy'
+- philosophy
+coverImage: 2048px-lorenzo_lotto_-_allc3a9gorie_de_la_vertu_et_du_vice_1.jpg
+date: "2018-08-20"
 tags:
-  - 'happiness'
+- happiness
-  - 'meaning'
+- meaning
-  - 'virtues'
+- virtues
-coverImage: '2048px-lorenzo_lotto_-_allc3a9gorie_de_la_vertu_et_du_vice_1.jpg'
+title: Eight Virtues Which Seem Not All That Bad
 ---

 Virtue seems like a dusty old concept which fits in an 18th century - but not in our modern digital age.
 I disagree!
 I believe the problem with virtues is not the concept as such but the particular virtues we have long aspired to.